Nexmo/stitch-ios-quickstart/docs/7-push-notifications.md

 You have already implemented multiple features with which to stitch together a conversation: initializing an instance of our client, creating a conversation, adding members, displaying conversations' history, or enabling audio.
 Let's add push notifications now!

-Push Notification depend on Apple Push Notification's service.
-It is a robust, secure, and highly efficient service for app developers to propagate information throughout a network of interconnected iOS devices, especially those connected together through the Stitch iOS SDK so Push Notifications rely upon APNS entirely.
+Push Notification depend on Apple Push Notification's service (a.k.a. _APNS_).
+It is a robust, secure, and highly efficient service for app developers to propagate information throughout a network of interconnected iOS devices, especially those connected to the Stitch iOS SDK.
+Push Notifications therefore rely almost entirely upon APNS.

-In this tutorial we will configure: an APNS certificate in keychain, uploading/downloading an iOS Push Notification certificate, toggling permissions in Xcode.
-After all of these these prerequisite configurations are in place we will set up the Stitch iOS SDK within the sample app to send our first Push Notification!
+In this tutorial we will configure: an APNS certificate in keychain, uploading/downloading an iOS Push Notification certificate, toggling permissions in Xcode, setting up the Stitch iOS SDK within the sample app and sending out our first Push Notification!

 ## 1 - Setup